shreyanshu28/slang-translator/README.md

 ### Data Analysis

-Data sources: see dataset&API part of this documentation.
+**Data sources**: see dataset&API part of this documentation.

-Preprocessing: the twitter data requires much cleaning before usage.
+**Preprocessing**: the twitter data requires much cleaning before usage.
 See word2vec_model_formulation for details.
 The steps include:

 1. removing hashtags and @s.
 This is done by converting string to list (with tokenization) and removing the word after # or @.
 2. removing symbols that would not be useful for further processing.
 List the symbols and delete them from the tokenized list.